John Peter Altgeld: Pardons and clemency

 Historically, Altgeld is remembered chiefly for pardoning the three surviving men convicted in the 1886 Haymarket bombing (four others had already been executed, one committed suicide in prison).
 After reviewing their cases, Altgeld concluded that the trial had taken place in such an atmosphere of prejudice that the convictions were not credible.
 Although he came under intense attack for pardoning the remaining defendants, subsequent scholars have concluded that there had been a serious miscarriage of justice in their prosecutions.

 Some argue that in addition to his findings that there had been a miscarriage of justice, Altgeld was also motivated by revenge in his Haymarket pardon.
-The judge that prosecuted the men, Joseph E. Gary, had upheld a ruling that found Altgeld in contempt of the Cook County Superior Court.
+The judge who prosecuted the men, Joseph E. Gary, had upheld a ruling that found Altgeld in contempt of the Cook County Superior Court.
 Altgeld was known to hold strong grudges.

 By the end of 1895, he freed eighty-one prisoners, leading newspapers to dub him John "Pardon" Altgeld.

 In May 1895, mob violence erupted after one of Altgeld's pardons, with farmers lynching two accused rapists in Danville.

 On his last day in office, he released twenty-six offenders convicted of serious crimes, including seven murderers.

 In total, he pardoned or commuted sentences of: